Skip to Main Content

 "Beyond the Familial Impulse: Domestic Photography and Sociocultural History in Post-Communist Poland, 1989–1996."

-• Capitalise titles sentence style: only the first words of the title and subtitle, and all proper nouns, should begin with a capital letter.
+• Capitalise titles in Sentence case: only the first words of the title and subtitle, and any word that would be capitalised in the original language, should begin with a capital letter.
+Seek help from a native speaker if you are not sure which words are usually capitalised in the original language.

 Journal title

-• List journal titles in italics, with headline capitalisation.
+• List journal titles in italics, in Title Case.

 Studies in Popular Culture